fourkitchens/dca2013/_posts/0003-03-03-related-content-displays.md

 track: Sitebuilding
 difficulty: Beginner

-day: TBD
+day: Saturday
-start: TBD
+start: 5:00pm
-room: TBD
+room: Room 13A
 ---

 For beginners that have some familiarity with simple Views, Fields and Content Types, creating related content displays is the key to launching interesting, relevant and feature rich websites.